 - Assign online courses a section number of 50 or 52-59.

 - Add notes for any special online or offline meeting requirements (e.g., "required meeting online once a week," or "students must attend three mandatory meetings held on Saturdays from 9 a.m.-2 p.m. in Strickler Hall, room 102, on the following dates…" Notes should be as specific as possible so students can make informed decisions about their schedule.

 - Faculty members requiring a proctored exam must place a note in the Schedule of Classes and in the syllabus, informing students that they may incur a fee either to pay the proctor or to purchase a webcam, depending on the type of proctoring the faculty member chooses.
-SACS requires students to know up front of any additional fees associated with verification of student identity in online courses.
+The U.S. Department of Education and SACS require students to know up front of any additional fees associated with verification of student identity in online courses.